blacklabel/.github/profile/Readme.md

-##  Highcharts Contributors and Co-Creators · Data Visualization Experts
+##  Highcharts Contributors · Data Visualization Experts

 **Black Label** is a Krakow-based IT services company specializing in building data-visualization-rich interfaces and applications.
 Since our founding in **2006**, we’ve helped companies worldwide solve complex challenges through innovative and intuitive data visualization.
 Built on a foundation of community and long-term partnerships, we’re passionate about empowering better decisions with data.